 e.
 Any additional information requested by the senate, appropriations committee or Executive Council.

-702.10 An organization shall not receive funding for conference expenses, travel, lodging, registration expenses through a co-sponsorship.
+702.9 An organization shall not receive funding for conference expenses, travel, lodging, and registration expenses through co-sponsorship.

 703.1 No STG requests can be granted until a portion of the SGA budget has been allotted and set aside for STGs.

 703.2 STGs are not required to be voted on and approved by the SGA senate, and can be passed by the Appropriations Committee by a 4/5ths vote, only if the appropriate amount of funds remain in the STG budget.

 703.3 An allocation must be spent as stipulated by the SGA if such stipulation is applicable.

 703.4 STGs can be requested by academic departments, and student organizations on behalf of individual students.

 703.5 STGs are for travel, lodging, and/or registration expenses for conferences only.

 703.6 The maximum a student can receive through an STG is $500 per SGA fiscal year.
 The maximum a sponsoring organization or department can request is $1000 per SGA fiscal year.